thorrak/fermentrack/docs/source/getting started/install.rst

 to happen.
 The steps below need to be run in order - from top to bottom.
 The command to run is in the right column, with a brief description of what the command seeks to accomplish in the left.

-.. todo:: Add callout for version number here
+.. todo:: Add callout for version number here (once the next version of Fermentrack is released)

 .. list-table::